Map-A-Droid/MAD-docs/common-issues/faq.md

 ### RGC or Pogodroid are crashing randomly

 Disable battery optimisations in Android and enable the OOM override option in Pogodroid/RGC

+### My workers aren't following my priority queue / route on the map

+In fact, they do.
+The RouteManager removes and entry from the prioq and assigns it to a worker.
+While the prio route has already been updated on the map, the worker position is only set when the worker arrives at its destination.
+Depending on your mode and your settings it can take several seconds before the worker marker arrives at the location where once has been a prioq coordinate.